WilliamFreitag/williamfreitag.com/README.md

 Instant messaging app
  -This is a simple web application which allows users to sign up, manage their friends list, and message each other uing a global chatroom or direct messaging.

+Planets
+ -This is a simple web application which implements Newton's law of universal gravitation to simulate gravitational forces between objects.

 Javafx games
  -Java typing game: https://github.com/WilliamFreitag/Typing-Game -Java pong: https://github.com/WilliamFreitag/Pong